Part-Time Enrollment and Dual Enrollment

 A. Part-time and dual enrollment refer to two types of enrollment that may be available to students.

-Dual enrollment is when qualified students enroll in one or more college classes while in high school.
-Homeschoolers who are dual enrolled can earn credits for high school graduation and, at the same time, earn college credits.
-Students must pass the college placement exam, and in most cases, the student must be a junior or senior.
+Qualified homeschool students can enroll in one or more college classes while in high school if the college offers such an option.
+These students can earn credits for high school graduation and, at the same time, earn college credits.
+In order to dual enroll, students must pass the college placement exam and, in most cases, the student must be a junior or senior.
 Students can take online college classes or attend classes on campus.
 Parents must pay college tuition and textbook fees.
-Dual enrollment offers an opportunity to jump-start a college education.